seanpetiya/thesis/src/examples/profiles/README.md

 ## Summary

-List of files, figures, and associated page numbers.
-The code in this folder collects RDF/XML examples for the various models that compose the Comic Book Ontology, including the Work model as well as Item and Collection models.
-These examples are intended to illustrate a handful of possibilities for using the Ontology to describe various aspects of comic works and collections.
+List of files, figure titles, and associated page numbers for application profile (AP) examples.
+The code in this folder collects HTML and RDFa examples illustrating usage of the metadata APs developed as a result of this study.
+The profiles include elements from the Comic Book Ontology (CBO), as well as widely-used and established Web vocabularies, such as schema.org (schema) and Dublic Core (DC).

+These examples are intended to explore various possibilities for using the Comic Book Ontology to describe comics-related data in the Web content of different data publishers -- such as retailers, collectors, and other participants in the comics domain -- based on common scenarios and patterns identified in the study.
+The purpose of the metadata APs is to reduce the initial size of the Ontology and its documentation, which is intended to cover a broad and extensible conceptualization of the comics art form, to a manageable subset of elements targeted at the common needs of specific user groups.
+It is believed that these manageable subsets of the vocabulary will reduce errors in implementation, aid understandability, and enhance usability overall.

 ## Contents